Analyzing Village Farms International (VFF) and Its Rivals

 |2.71

-This table compares Village Farms International and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Village Farms International and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue